 12. In your post Silver Linings you speak a lot about your interest and past dealings with mental illness – have you always been interested in this topic?

 My curiosity about life and people in general stems from early childhood.
 A class on Human Behavior in high school started me wondering about a career as a therapist.
 I learned about Abraham Maslow and self-actualization, and was very curious about human development.
 I also wanted to learn more about what Maslow described as peak experiences.
 I recall doing a research project with a classmate on left-handedness.
 We both were interested because we were left-handed.
 This project made a huge impact on me.
 I think that being different predisposed me to wanting to understand individual difference.
 My love of astrology and personality types led to a fervent interest in theories of personality.
 I am just as fascinated about our collective gifts that coexist with the maladaptations.

-13. Following the above questions what advice and or tips if you have any can you suggest to people dealing with these issues, things that can help them adjust in their lives better.
+13. Following the above question, what advice and or tips if you have any can you suggest to people dealing with these issues, things that can help them adjust their lives better?